 TD’s interest rates, while better than Bank of America’s, are still not stellar.
-TD has a bad reputation for offering its clients mostly below-average savings rates.
-However, if you elect to open a TD Bank Preferred Savings account (as opposed to the standard account), you could begin to collect higher interest rates as your account balances increase.
+TD has a reputation for offering its clients mostly below-average savings rates.
+However, if you elect to open a TD Signature Savings account (as opposed to the standard account, known as a Simple Savings account), you could begin to collect higher interest rates as your account balances increase.
 Even at the lowest tier and most basic version of the account, your rates would still be higher than those of most other big banks.
 Needless to say, when you’re sizing up TD Bank vs. Bank of America in terms of rates, TD wins here.

 |TD Bank vs. Bank of America|

 |Account Type||TD Bank||Bank of America|

 |Basic Checking Account||0.01% APY (with qualified account activity)||0.02% APY (with qualified account activity)|